TCDaniels85/GMP_VR_Training_Simulation/README.md

 The application was developed in Unity using the OpenXR plugin to enable a wide variety of devices to be targeted.
 This was deployed and tested on the Meta Quest 2 headset.

+A recording of the simulation can be found in the repository ‘Simulation_Recording.mp4’, this demonstrates the main interactions of the simulation (main menu and tutorial details are not included in this demonstration).